Class Action Staff, Board & Consultants

 Maynard is a sociologist who recently retired after teaching 32 years at the state college in North Adams, Massachusetts College of Liberal Arts.
 He just completed his first documentary, “Farewell to Factory Towns?,” which argues that a new “New Deal” is needed to revive former industrial communities, like North Adams.
 A longtime Class Action board member, he occasionally blogs on Classism Exposed.

 Davey Shlasko is a consultant, facilitator and educator who helps professionals, community members and students build their skills and understanding around topics like class & classism, class culture, cross-class communication, trans*/gender issues and more.
 For more information visit www.thinkagaintraining.com.
 Location: San Francisco Bay Area

 Tanya O. Williams, Senior Trainer

 Tanya O. Williams, Deputy Vice President for Institutional Diversity and Community Engagement at Union Theological Seminary, was born and raised in Houston, Texas by working-class African American Southern parents.
 Tanya first encountered experiences with racism and classism when she was bused to the predominately white, public Poe Elementary School in a wealthy part of Houston where she also attended junior high and high school.
 After attending college and working in higher education student affairs, Tanya returned to school to study Social Justice Education at the University of Massachusetts where she completed her doctorate.
 Her dissertation is on internalized racism and a path to liberation for African Americans.
+In addition to working with Class Action, Tanya has served as a Lead Facilitator with LeaderShape, a national organization committed to creating leaders with integrity, for 16 years.
 Location: New York, NY